Dec 26, 2017|

 The “Painted Mountain”

 About 100 km southeast of Cusco is a painted land unlike any other.
 Feast your eyes on a sweeping valley of vibrant colors, ranging from lavender, turquoise, and red.
 You might be wondering, how is this possible?
 A mountain with so much pizazz?
 Well, I’ll let you in on the secret.
 The reason for the vibrant coloration in the layers of Rainbow Mountain, Peru is largely due to the weather and mineralogy.
-The red tinted layers often indicate iron oxide rust as a trace mineral.
+The red-tinted layers often indicate iron oxide rust as a trace mineral.
 Think of it like this: you know how a nail will rust and turn red when oxidized?
 The same reaction happens here.
 Specific sediment that is exposed to oxygen and water will change color.
 In addition, the sedimentary layers have been tilted on their side exposing stripped intervals.
-Not only is the mountain a beautiful place to reconnect with nature, it is also a site of worship.
+Not only is the mountain a beautiful place to reconnect with nature, but it is also a site of worship.
 Since pre-Inca times, Peruvians have believed Rainbow Mountain to be the deity of Cusco and refer to the land as an Apu (a site of worship).
 To this day, the locals return to Rainbow Mountain for daily worship and to give offerings.

 Trekking to Rainbow Mountain